Identifying Eating Disorders in Children and Teens

 - Do thoughts about changing your body and/or your weight dominate your life?

 - Have others become worried about your weight and/or eating?

 Two or more “yes” answers strongly indicate the presence of disordered eating.
 Refer these patients to an eating disorder specialist for a more comprehensive assessment, diagnosis, and treatment.

 To refer your patient to The Emily Program, please call 1-888-364-5977 or complete our online referral form.
-We will contact your patient within one business day and connect them with a Clinical Admissions Specialist who will guide them through screening and intake.
+We will contact your patient within one business day and connect them with an Admissions Specialist who will guide them through screening and intake.

 Pediatricians and other primary care providers play a critical role in eating disorder detection and intervention.
 By including this screening in regular checkups, you can reduce the serious impact of these disorders on a child’s or teenager’s overall health and quality of life.

 Golden, N., Katzman, D., Kreipe, R., Stevens, S., Sawyer, S., Rees, J., et al. (2003).
 Eating disorders in adolescents: Position paper of the Society for Adolescent Medicine.
 Journal of Adolescent Health, 33(6), 496-503.